selabhvl/dat110public/javafx/INSTALL.md

    - Select the class that contains the main method (ChApp.java for project 2), then *Run As ...* and then *Run Configuration...*

+   - Select Java Application in the left window.

    - Create a new launch configuration (top most icon with +).
 The name should be filled automatically with the classname.

    - Go to arguments.
 Here you need to add the following to the VM arguments: `--module-path "C:\work\javafx\javafx-sdk-11.0.2\lib" --add-modules javafx.controls,javafx.fxml` (remember to adapt the path to match your installation)

    - Make sure that `Use the -XstartOnFirstThread argument when launching with SWT` (if present) is **not** checked.

+   - Press *Apply* and *Close*

+   - You can now lunch the run configuration in order to run the program using *Run* and *Run Configuration...* and the select the run configuration and press *Run*.
+Afterwards you can re-run using the Run icon at the top of Eclipse.